Installing from CLI

 If you want to use specific database, you don't have to use the

-If you use a custom database, this one has to be up and running before creating your Strapi project
+If you use a custom database, it has to be up and running before creating your Strapi project

 # Step 3: Start the project